MoonlightCapital/MoonlightBot-docs/README.md

 ```
 /config channels channel:IGNORED-CHANNEL ignore-mute-evasion-ban:True
 ```
 where `IGNORED-CHANNEL` is the channel you want ignored.
+Ignoring a channel will also ignore threads made in the channel.

 It is recommended to set up at least one [logging channel](./README.md#logging) with the `BAN` log enabled to see when an evasion ban is triggered.